pygobject/pycairo/docs/reference/context.rst

       Note that whitespace glyphs do not contribute to the size of the rectangle (extents.width and extents.height).

-   .. method:: glyph_path(glyphs[, num_glyphs])
+   .. method:: glyph_path(glyphs)

-      :param glyphs: glyphs to show, a sequence of (int, float, float)
+      :param glyphs: glyphs to show, a sequence of :class:`Glyph`
-      :param num_glyphs: number of glyphs to show, defaults to showing all
-      :type num_glyphs: int

       Adds closed paths for the glyphs to the current path.
 The generated path if filled, achieves an effect similar to that of